Azah - Highlights

-The two young enthusiastic entrepreneurs who founded these company are Aqib Mohammad and Sashwat Diesh.
+Aqib Mohammad and Shashwat Diesh founded Azah in November 2018.
 Shashwat and Aqib met while they were working with Snapdeal and both came together to start Azah.

-Aqib graduated from IIT Roorkee in 2015.
-He worked with Snapdeal and Co-founded Edtech startup Xolvr.com, which got acquired in Oct 2016.
+Aqib Mohammad graduated from IIT Roorkee in 2015.
+He worked with Snapdeal and co-founded Edtech startup Xolvr.com, which got acquired in October 2016.

-Shahwat graduated from R.V College of Engineering in 2012 and he has worked earlier with Ola and Snapdeal.
+Shashwat Diesh graduated from R.V College of Engineering in 2012.
+He worked with Ola and Snapdeal prior to starting Azah.